 - A copy of the newspaper advertisement stating the firm's intention to apply for a moneylender's licence

 - A sample form of authorisation for collectors (if applicable)

-- A copy of audited accounts / returns of income.
+- A copy of accounts / returns of income.
 UK companies are required to provide audited UK accounts and unaudited accounts for the Irish section of the business

 Each application is evaluated in accordance with Part VIII of the Consumer Credit Act, 1995.

 For new Pre Approval Controlled Functions (PCFs) being proposed, an online Individual Questionnaire (IQ) may need to be submitted for approval.